LeoWang974/WebAgent/README.md

 docs/OPENCLAW_EVENT_PROTOCOL.md
 ```

-When the project moves to the mac server, deploy a Hermes/OpenClaw installation
+When deploying to CCI or another Linux server, use a Hermes/OpenClaw
-that uses the same runtime contract.
-For OpenClaw, either keep the current
+installation that follows the same runtime contract.
+For OpenClaw, either keep
-fallback behavior or deploy a protocol-capable fork/branch that emits
+the current fallback behavior or deploy a protocol-capable fork/branch that
-`openclaw.event.v1` events from `openclaw tasks list --json`.
+emits `openclaw.event.v1` events from `openclaw tasks list --json`.

 Search configuration: